-When faced with all sorts of risks, gaps, and constraints to solve complex situations in a fast-moving, highly-competitive market, business leaders can’t afford to make too many mistakes.
-However, how do you weigh what matters most to ensure that you make the best decision?
+When we’re faced with various risks, gaps, and constraints while trying to solve complex situations in a fast-moving, highly competitive market, we’re bound to make mistakes.
+How do you value what matters most in a given situation to make the right considerations and decisions?

 Fortunately, many centuries ago, the Greek philosopher Aristotle provided us with a practical guide to tackle complex issues, called the Nicomachean Ethics.
-We will only scratch the surface of some ten books (or essays) on ethics.
+We will only scratch the surface of the many books (or essays) he wrote on ethics.

 Techné is what Artistotle used to describe practical knowledge.
 It is the set of principles, or rational methods, involved in producing an object or the accomplishment of an end; also the knowledge of such principles or method; sometimes referred to as artisanship.